Go SDK

 Core Concepts

-Section titled “Core Concepts”FraiseQL Go provides struct tags and builder types that map your Go types to GraphQL schema constructs:
+Section titled “Core Concepts”FraiseQL Go provides struct tags and fluent builders that map your Go types to GraphQL schema constructs:

 | Construct | GraphQL Equivalent | Purpose |